Partial Information in a Mean-Variance Portfolio Selection Game: The Case of Constant Investment Opportunities

-\subsection{Analysis under Partial Information}
+\subsection{Analysis under Partial Information $\F^S$}

-In practice, while investors observe the evolution of $S$ in \eqref{risky_1}, they rarely know its precise dynamics.
-As a concrete illustration, we assume that there are two possible values $\mu_1$ and $\mu_2$ (with $\mu_1>\mu_2$) for the expected return $\mu\in\R$ in \eqref{risky_1} and investors do not know which one is the true value.
-The volatility coefficient $\sigma>0$ in \eqref{risky_1}, on the other hand, is assumed to be known to all investors.\footnote{It is not unrealistic to assume that $\sigma$ is known but $\mu$ is uncertain.
-As explained in \cite[footnote 2]{KR12}, high-frequency data readily give good estimators for $\sigma$, while estimating $\mu$ is much more challenging statistically.} Our setup is particularly suitable for modeling companies with unreported innovation.
-Even when it is known that an innovation can improve a company's expected return from $\mu_2$ to $\mu_1$, investors usually have no idea the progress of the innovation or whether the company has taken the initiative at all.
-Indeed, more than half of the NYSE-listed firms do not report any information on research and development \cite{KR15}, and European firms file patents for less than 36\% of product innovations and less than 25\% of process innovations \cite{AK98}.
+Assume that investors have access to only $\F^{S}$, i.e., they observe the evolution of $S$ in \eqref{risky_1} but do not know $\mu\in\R$ and $dW(u)$.
+As specified above \eqref{p_j_0}, we assume that there are two possible values $\mu_1$ and $\mu_2$ (with $\mu_1>\mu_2$) for $\mu\in\R$ in \eqref{risky_1} and investors do not know which one is the true value.
+Our setup is suitable for modeling companies with unreported innovation: even when it is known that an innovation can improve a company's expected return from $\mu_2$ to $\mu_1$, investors usually have no idea the progress of the innovation or whether the company has taken the initiative at all.
+Indeed, more than half of the NYSE-listed firms do not report research and development \cite{KR15} and European firms file patents for less than 36\% (resp.\ 25\%) of product innovations (resp.\ process innovations) \cite{AK98}.